psychemist/Computer-Programming-Free-Resources/README.md

 ## :bus: Last Bus Stop
-Before you go on to my roadmap, you should read this:
+Before you go any further, read this:
 - [Getting Started in Tech for Nigerians](https://medium.com/one-zero/a-nigerians-guide-to-a-career-in-tech-cdeaac6fd79a).

 I will not be defining any terms here so I am going to lazily link